elalienx/lendo-ts/README.md

 For the full explanation, see the original [project](https://github.com/elalienx/lendo-shopping-cart).
 This repository covers only the new additions.

-⚠️ **Note:** The Product page is **intentionally** missing as it will be rebuilt to improve the add-to-cart feature and refactor the code.

 ## Installation

 ⚠️ **Note:** This project uses the faster [PNPM](https://pnpm.io) (notice the P) instead of Node Package Manager (NPM withouth P) this allows for faster installations but require one extra step on first time usage.